megancarney/oceanlotusdetection/README.md

 ### Detect using process execution data

-Any tool that collects process telemetry will catch `touch -e` commands.
+Any tool that collects process telemetry will catch `touch -t` commands.
 Unfortunately, some legitimate compiler and developer tools use this command as well.
 [Normalized Baseline Detection](https://github.com/megancarney/nbd/) is one strategy for filtering out the noise.

 ## Removing the quarantine attribute with xattr